Supporting Chosen Names and Pronouns

 Troubleshooting with Pronouns

 Apologize briefly, use the correct pronoun and move on.
 Try not to repeat the mistake again in the future.
+This recent article goes into greater detail about what to do if you misgender someone.

 What if I witness someone else using the wrong pronouns?